-A shoulder replacement is an operation to relieve your pain.
-It should take away most, if not all, of the pain that you have in your shoulder.
+Shoulder replacement is an operation to relieve your pain, and should take away most, if not all, of the pain that you have in your shoulder.
 It may take several weeks before you feel the full benefit of your new shoulder, so please do not be disappointed if it is still painful after the operation.

-It is unlikely that you will have as much movement as a normal shoulder after having a reverse shoulder replacement.
-The physiotherapists will help you to try and get as much movement as possible from your new joint.
+It is unlikely that you will have as much movement as a normal shoulder after having a shoulder replacement, but the physiotherapists will help you to try and get as much movement as possible from your new joint.
+Some people do find that they actually get more movement from their new joint, but this depends upon how stiff your shoulder was before the operation.

-How is the operation done?
+How is it done?

-A reverse shoulder replacement is done as an 'open' operation, which will leave a scar about 7-10cms in length along the front of your shoulder, along the bra/vest strap line ("A" below) or along the top of your shoulder ("B" below).
+Shoulder replacement is done as an 'open' operation, which will leave a scar about 7-10cms in length along the front of your shoulder, along the bra/vest strap line.
+During your operation we will examine your shoulder joint.